Parika23/ClearFlag/README.md

 Rule-based detection  →  transparent, explainable signals
      │
      ▼
-AI reasoning (Gemini, with deterministic fallback)  →  risk level, suggested action, plain-language rationale, "second look" field
+AI reasoning (Gemini, with deterministic fallback)  →  risk level, suggested action, plain language rationale, "second look" field
      │
      ▼
 Analyst view (human review + audit log)   or   Training view (guess → feedback)
 ```

-The "second look" field is intentionally lightweight — a nudge toward what a reviewer should double-check, not an autonomous decision.
+The "second look" field is intentionally lightweight — a nudge toward what a reviewer should double check, not an autonomous decision.
 ClearFlag never independently gathers data, investigates, or makes a final call; a human always does.

 ---